Lilla-Kavecsanszki/order-easy/README.md

 The first option allows the user to view a list of products, which is retrieved from the "Stocks Sheet" in an external Google Sheet.
 The second option allows the user to add a new product to the "Stocks Sheet" by entering data that is validated and uploaded to the Google Sheet.
 The third option allows the user to delete a product from the "Stocks Sheet" by entering data that is validated and used to find and remove the product from the Google Sheet.
 The fourth option allows the user to retrieve an order list by entering data that is validated and used to calculate amounts, which are also uploaded to the "Stocks Spreadsheet" in the Google Sheet and printed back to the user in a table format.
 The fifth option allows the user to exit the program.

-The "External Google Sheet" is used to store and manage the data for this system, including the "Stocks Sheet" with product names, units, prices, par levels, current stock holding values and calculated amounts.
+The External Google Sheet is used to store and manage the data for this system, including the "Stocks Sheet" with product names, units, prices, par levels, current stock holding values and calculated amounts.
 The user can also use this sheet to update the prices and par levels to keep their business in financial control.
+DataFrames are formatted using the Tabulate() method for better user experience.

 The Google spreadsheet (order_spreadsheet) that the application uses has the following fictitious initial data, which was set up manually by the author: